open/close all folders

 - In the opening credits to the Beasts of War 2014 Gaming Awards, the hosts are all introduced in waist-up shots, while Sam barely gets his shoulders in frame.

-- Pluto used to be the runt at the end of the Solar System until it was demoted to "Dwarf Planet" status, although that decision may be reversed.
+- Pluto used to be the runt at the end of the Solar System until it was demoted to "Dwarf Planet" status, because it was clearly the largest of a belt of similar objects.

 - Inverted with Mercury, however, now the Solar System's smallest planet again, it is also the planet closest to the Sun.